datajungler/blogger-excel-vba/README.md

 Author: Horace Tang

-For your references, you could study the principal of the coding by yourself.
+For your references, you could study these two modules and further develop by yourself.

 For more tutorials, you are welcome to visit my home page: https://horacetangsi.blogspot.com/